- Search The Registry

 *On this date in 1440 the Middle Passage is briefly described.
 The Middle Passage was the stage of the white organized triangular trade in which millions of Black Africans were kidnapped and transported to the New World.

 Sometimes referred to as the Atlantic Slave Trade or transatlantic slave trade involved the transportation by slave traders of enslaved African people.
 Ships departed Europe for African markets with manufactured goods, which were traded for purchased or kidnapped Africans, who were transported across the Atlantic as slaves; the slaves were then sold or traded for raw materials, which would be transported back to Europe to complete the voyage.
 The First Passage was the transportation of captives (slaves) by the Portuguese, in the 15th century.
-The Treaty of Tordesillasor Tratado de Tordesilhas in 1494 made the Middle Passage official
+Though beginning in 1441, the Treaty of Tordesillasor Tratado de Tordesilhas in 1494 made the Middle Passage public and official

-In the 1520’s, their first destination of the Middle Passage was Brazil, the closest western land of colonization for Portugal the western hemisphere or the “New World” and other Europeans soon followed.
+In the 1520’s, their first destination of the Middle Passage was Brazil, the closest land west of Africa for Portuguese colonization in the western hemisphere or the “New World”, other Europeans soon followed.
 Shipowners regarded the slaves as cargo to be transported to the Americas as quickly and cheaply as possible, there to be sold to work on coffee, tobacco, cocoa, sugar, and cotton plantations, gold and silver mines, rice fields, the construction industry, cutting timber for ships, in skilled labor, and as domestic servants.
-Moving up the coast of what would become South America white-Europeans invaded the Caribbean and central America.
-Final Passage was the journey from the port of disembarkation, such as St. Augustine, Florida and Charleston, South Carolina to plantations or other destination where they would be put to work.
+Moving up the coast of what would become South America white-Europeans invaded the Caribbean and Central America.
+The final Passage was the journey from the port of disembarkation to North American ports such as St. Augustine, Florida, Charleston, South Carolina, New Orleans, Louisiana and Jamestown, Virginia to plantations or other destination where they would be put to work.

 Voyages on the Middle Passage were large financial undertakings, generally organized by companies or groups of investors not individuals.
-While the first Africans kidnapped to the English colonies were classified as indentured servants, with a similar legal standing as contract-based workers coming from Britain and Ireland, by the middle of the 17th century, slavery had hardened as a racial caste, with Black African slaves and their future offspring being legally the property of their owners, as children born to slave mothers were also slaves.
+While the first Africans kidnapped to the English colonies were classified as indentured servants, with a similar legal standing as contract-based workers coming from Britain and Ireland.
+One of those companies was the Royal African Company (RAC) from Ireland.
+By the middle of the 17th century, slavery had hardened into a racial caste, with Black African slaves and their future offspring being legally the property of their owners, as children born to slave mothers were also slaves.
 As property, the people were considered merchandise or units of labor, and were sold at markets with other goods and services.
 The major Atlantic slave trading nations, ordered by trade volume, were Portugal, England, France, Spain, the Netherlands, and Denmark.
 Several had established outposts on the African coast where they purchased slaves from local African leaders.
 African ports, such as Elmina, Goree Island and Bance island are where they would be loaded onto ships.